Ghosts and crime for middle grade readers by Finland’s rising crime queen – Runeberg Junior Prize winner 2019!

 Number of pages: 150 pp.

-Reading material: Swedish original, English sample (to come
+Reading material: Swedish original, English sample (to come)

-Raspberry Hill is a sanatorium in the middle of the healing countryside, and it is where city dwellers with lung diseases end up.
+Raspberry Hill is a sanatorium in the middle of the healing countryside, where city dwellers with lung diseases end up.
 Many of the child patients treated there are from poor families – like Stina.
-She’s lived on Seaman Street in southern Helsinki in a small room with her five siblings and the mother since the father has died in the war, and now she is very sick.
+She’s lived on Seaman Street in southern Helsinki in a small room with her five siblings and the mother since the father died in the war, and now she is very sick.

 Little by little Stina starts to realize that everything is not quite right in the sanatorium.
 Why isn’t her mother writing back to her?
 Why do the nurses seem so afraid?
 What really happened in the fire?
 And what is Ruben trying to warn her about?

 Raspberry Hill is crime author Eva Frantz’s first children’s book – a suspenseful horror story for middle grade readers.
 It starts a series of stand-alone horror novels set in early 20th century that take their young readers on a journey back in time.
 The book was awarded Runeberg Junior Prize in 2019.

 “Eva Frantz’s book has all the right elements that a page-turner for an avid young readership should have: a proper suspenseful plot and supernatural twists.”

 “A perfect autumn read for the courageous ones who are not afraid of ghosts or other mysterious characters.”

 – Yle Internytt